← All posts

 GPU-Accelerated RAG System

-2. Text Extraction & Cleaning: Removing noise, handling special characters, normalizing text
+2. Text extraction & cleaning — stripping noise, handling special characters, normalizing.

-5. Vector Storage: Indexing and storing these embeddings for retrieval
+5. Vector storage — indexing and storing those embeddings so retrieval is fast.

 def process_documents(documents, available_gpus):